betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 Having to manually connect this graph into all of the clearcoat parameters in each PxrSurface shader I used was a bit of a pain.
 Ideally I would have preferred if I could have just plugged all of the clearcoat parameters into a PxrLayer, disabled all non-clearcoat lobes in the PxrLayer, and then plugged the PxrLayer into a PxrLayerSurface on top of underlying base layers.
 Basically, I wish PxrLayerSurface supported enabling/disabling layers on a per-lobe basis, but this ability currently doesn't exist in RenderMan 23.
-In Disney's Hyperion Renderer, we support this functionality for sparsely layering Disney Bsdf parameters [(Burley 2015)](https://doi.org/10.1145/2776880.2787670), and it's really really useful.
+In Disney's Hyperion Renderer, we support this functionality for sparsely layering Disney Bsdf parameters [[Burley 2015]](https://doi.org/10.1145/2776880.2787670), and it's really really useful.

 There are only four input maps required for the entire wet effect: a greyscale rain rivulets map, a corresponding rain rivulets normal map, a greyscale droplets map, and a corresponding droplets normal map.
 The rivulets maps are used for the sides of a PxrRoundCube projection node, while the droplets maps are used for the top of the PxrRoundCube projection node; this makes the wet effect look more like rain drop streaks the more vertical a surface is, and more like droplets splashing on a surface the more horizontal a surface is.